seb-link/PassMng/README.md

 - The script checks password entropy and issues a warning if the entropy is low, indicating a potential weak password.

 ## Issues
-If you have any Issue
+If you have any issue feel free to visite the [issue](https://github.com/seb-link/PassMng/issues) pages.

 ## License